FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/GDS Manual PRO 2021/GDS Manual PRO 2021.rst

 This option is for Channel or Floodplain.

-    • Grey out appearance for FP/Channel, indicating that command is unavailable
+    - Grey out appearance for FP/Channel, indicating that command is unavailable
-    • Redundant ‘O’ or ‘K’ lines are needed depending on if the element is a FP cell or a channel cell.
+    - Redundant ‘O’ or ‘K’ lines are needed depending on if the element is a FP cell or a channel cell.
-    • ‘N’ lines for stage-time relationship are needed.
+    - ‘N’ lines for stage-time relationship are needed.
-    • FP and channel elements will be different on the third column of ‘N’ Line, the identifier will be different: o N Grid Cell FP_ID=0 o N Grid Cell Channel_ID=1
+    - FP and channel elements will be different on the third column of ‘N’ Line, the identifier will be different:

+        - N Grid Cell FP_ID=0
+        - N Grid Cell Channel_ID=1
-    • Use this configuration when a water surface elevation along a boundary needs to be held like with Flood Insurance Mapping.
+    - Use this configuration when a water surface elevation along a boundary needs to be held like with Flood Insurance Mapping.
-    • The initial stage for each grid element should start at near ground elevation and ramp up to avoid volume conservation errors.
+    - The initial stage for each grid element should start at near ground elevation and ramp up to avoid volume conservation errors.
-    • If the stage is lower than the grid element elevation, it is reset to the grid element elevation at runtime until the time that it goes above the grid element elevation.
+    - If the stage is lower than the grid element elevation, it is reset to the grid element elevation at runtime until the time that it goes above the grid element elevation.